 Answer:

+Grading: 0/5, see key.

 If we had a scientific reason or belief that age would have a multiplicative effect on the chance of delivering an SGA babies, then it would be reasonable to perform such analysis rather than the analysis in problem 6c.
 In reality, one could assume so, since aging potentially has multiplicative effect on biological processes in the human body.
 It might also be of interest to reduce the heteroscedasticity level by log-transforming age.